JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 </tab>
 </tabs>

-The configuration of Android library is stored in the `android {}` top-level block of the shared module’s build script:
+The configuration of Android library is stored in the `android {}` top-level block of the shared module's build script:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">